Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ![Media Page wireframe](assets/img/most-common-screen-resolutions-worldwide-content.jpg)

-**performance improvements**
+## Performance Improvements

 - When testing the website on Pagespeed I found there was a reduction in performance, to resolve this I updated all images to webp
 - The reason for this is that there is a signification reduction in the size of the image without a loss of quality which results in a faster website loading time
 - Other benefits include reduced bandwidth
-- Another performance imrpovement made was with the sound files, all sound files were compresed in size to improve performance.
+- Another performance imrpovement I made was with the sound files, all sound files were compresed in size to improve performance.

-### SEO
+## SEO

 - To improve the SEO side of the webiste i have included the follow code below.